davidnagtzaam/n8nctl/README.md

 ## 📄 License

-Mozilla Public License 2.0 (MPL-2.0) - See LICENSE file for details
+GNU General Public License 3.0 - See LICENSE file for details

 ---